 Works carried out on a protected tree without consent

 If you deliberately destroy a tree, or damage it in a manner likely to damage or destroy it, you could be fined up to £20,000, or twice its ‘amenity value’.
 The courts will decide which the greater value in the magistrates’ court is.
 In determining the amount of the fine, the court will take account of any financial benefit arising from the offence.

 For other offences you could be fined up to £2,500.
 You will normally have to plant a replacement tree if the tree was cut down or destroyed.

-The easiest way is to check if work has permission is via the planning search page, enter TPO into the keywords field and click search.
+The easiest way is to check if work has permission is via the interactive planning online mapping.

 Can I get any compensation if my application to carry out work on protected trees/woodland is refused or conditions are imposed?